Outsourcing E-learning Design and Development

 - eLearning outsourcing makes use of rapid authoring tools and requires minimum SME time, instructional design, and resources for the development of courses.

-3. Flash to HTML5 Conversion – If you want to convert your Flash-based courses and you don’t know how to go it.
+3. Flash to HTML5 Conversion – If you want to convert your Flash-based courses and you don’t know how to go about it.

 - Outsourcing can help in quickly converting courses to HTML5 with the use of authoring tools.

 4. Training Decisions – If your in-house team cannot decide on the training format.
 Is blended learning the right choice?
 Or microlearning?
 Or a curriculum?

 - Outsourcing helps you determine the learning gaps and the right format of delivery of the course/s.